Have questions about how it all works?

 The Support Services Navigation and Housing Service for Individuals with Opiate Use Disorder aims to connect people experiencing homelessness with safe, stable and permanent housing.
 Based on the Housing First approach, the program provides support to move individuals and families into housing as quickly as possible, with no pre-conditions and no wait-list.
 Priority is given to those experiencing the greatest barriers, including low/no income, poor rental history, criminal background and chronic homelessness.

 This program is a collaboration between The Wright Center for Community Health and the United Way of Wyoming Valley.
 As of July 2019, nine Healthy MOMs clients are in the process of receiving housing assistance through this program.
+Ask your case manager how you can receive support through this program.

 What kind of support is offered after I deliver the baby?